mebble/hra/README.md

+*Psst — looking for a more complete solution?
+Check out [SvelteKit](https://kit.svelte.dev), the official framework for building web applications of all sizes, with a beautiful development experience and flexible filesystem-based routing.*

-*Looking for a shareable component template?
+*Looking for a shareable component template instead?
 Go here --> [sveltejs/component-template](https://github.com/sveltejs/component-template)*

 ---